On this page:

 Warmed Seat & Bidet or Smart Toilet Seat

 These are an excellent addition to any toilet.
-Some call this a smart toilet seat, as it comes with a remote and can be stylized to your liking.
+Some call this a smart seat, as it comes with a remote and can be stylized to your liking.
 These come with many features and cost between $110 and $600.

 Anyone with a little DIY prowess, time, and tools can typically make enhancements to their toilet and save the cost of installation.
 However, installing a new toilet where the plumbing needs to get moved will usually require a plumber.